 During the same legislative session, legislation was passed that removed counties obligations for most district court and welfare costs and transferred the responsibility for funding those programs to the state.
 Those program costs had been rising at rates far beyond most counties’ ability to continue funding.
 Counties actual FY-2001 costs for those programs was used as an offset to the base-year component, which effectively froze county’s financial obligation.
 When all of those factors were calculated, the actual Entitlement Share Payment was established.
 Counties relinquished some revenues and were relieved of some obligations with the net of these things becoming the actual payment amount.

 The Entitlement Share Payment was also intended to serve as a “vehicle” to adjust payments to counties in the future due to legislative changes.
 The first occurrence of this took place when the state assumed the responsibility for providing public defender services.
 The county’s actual prior year costs were deducted from the Entitlement Share Payment, because counties no longer were required to provide public defenders for indigent defendants in criminal cases.
 The total of that offset was $1,633,874.
-The annual cost for the Public Defender’s office is now nearly $25 million.
-This is a cost counties would have had to bear.

 As the legislature continues to make adjustments in property taxes, subsequent reimbursements have been added to the Entitlement Share Payments such as the SB 372 reimbursement from 2011 and now the SB 96 reimbursement.

 The growth rate was based upon two components until 2013.
 The legislation provided a formula to calculate the overall growth rate which was then applied with 50% based upon each county’s base year component and the other 50% based on population, which was adjusted annually.
 That is why when you look at the individual county changes, the percent of growth is different for each county.